dibalokechanda/dibalokechanda.github.io/_posts/2024-06-09-Deep-Dive-into-Pytorch-Dataset-and-DataLoaders-blog.md

 toc: true
 ---

 When I started learning Pytorch, one of the most confusing things to me was the `torch.utils.data.Dataset` and `torch.utils.data.DataLoader`.
 There were certain rules to define these things and I always wondered what was going on behind the scenes or what would I need to do if I ever had to define a custom variation of them.
-Later when I learned about `collate_fn`, `Sampler`, `pin_memory` I realized what I was missing.
+Later when I learned about `collate_fn`, `Sampler`, `pin_memory` I started to understand the inner workings of how these are implemented.
 In this article, I want to dig deeper and understand from a fundamental level how these things work.
 Well, obviously there needs to be some level of abstraction, so when I say fundamental level, take it with a grain of salt.

 ## What is a Dataset?

 This might be surprising, but depending on your problem definition, it can be literally anything.
 For example, if you are doing a supervised object classification problem, a single data point in your dataset will contain an image and a label.
 Same thing if you are working with a tabular dataset and a label.
 One single data point is just one row in the table.
+These are the most basic examples and very straight forward to implement.
 But if you are doing something a little more complicated like working with a graph neural network, instead of an image it will contain a graph and the corresponding label.
 But to represent a graph you need two pieces of information.
 One is the feature matrix and the second is the adjacency matrix or edge list.
 This means now a single data point contains three "entities".
 The feature matrix, graph connectivity information and label.

 So, it is futile to concretely say what a dataset is.
 Hence, we need to show it in an abstract format.